 How to Make Pesto Sauce (with any greens!)

-- 4 cups greens*
+- 4 cups herbs or greens see notes

 - 1 clove garlic minced